 - Homemade bourbon caramel sauce: this caramel is so easy to make and gives the frosting its punch of caramel.

-- Spoon the mixture evenly into the cake pans and bake for 35-40 minutes.
+- Divide between two greased cake pans and bake at 350 for 35 minutes.

 - Make the caramel about 30 minutes before you want to make the icing to give it enough time to cool before adding the caramel.

 - If the caramel starts to crystalize return to a low heat until melted.

 - This makes enough icing to frost the whole cake, or you can use about half and make a naked cake like the one seen here.
 The extra little bit of oomph at the end is a sprinkling of sea salt over each layer of icing.

 - If the icing becomes thin or watery, add an extra cup of powdred sugar.